cloudforet-io/cloudforet-io.github.io/content/jp/docs/concepts/identity/rbac/_index.md

 - _**Project**_.
 The project or project group to which the permission is applied.

 - _**User**_.
 Users include users who log in to the console and use UI, API users, and SYSTEM users.
   Each user is connected to multiple Roles through the RoleBinding procedure.
-Through this, it is possible to access various resources of SpaceONE by receiving appropriate permissions.
+Through this, it is possible to access various resources of Cloudforet by receiving appropriate permissions.

 ## Basic Concepts

 When a user wants to access resources within the organization, the administrator grants each user a role of the target project or domain.
-SpaceONE Identity Service verifies the Role/Policy granted to each user so that each user can access resources.
+Cloudforet Identity Service verifies the Role/Policy granted to each user so that each user can access resources.

 ### Resource

-If a user wants to access a resource in a specific SpaceONE project, you can grant the user an appropriate role and then add it to the target project as a member to make it accessible.
+If a user wants to access a resource in a specific Cloudforet project, you can grant the user an appropriate role and then add it to the target project as a member to make it accessible.
 Examples of these resources are [Server](/docs/guides_v1/inventory/server/), [Project](/docs/guides_v1/project/project_management/), [Alert](/docs/guides_v1/alert_manager/alert/) .

-In order to conveniently use the resources managed within SpaceONE for each service, we publish the predefined Role/Policy.
+In order to conveniently use the resources managed within Cloudforet for each service, we publish the predefined Role/Policy.
 If you want to define your own access scope within the company, you can create a Custom Policy/Custom Role and apply it to the internal organization.

 For a detailed explanation of this, refer to [Understanding Role](/docs/concepts/identity/rbac/understanding-role/).